n0rt0nthec4t/Nest_accfactory/README.md

 ## Docker Image

 If you would like to try this in a containerised version, please check out the [docker hub repository](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) for this project

+##Caveats

+Nest_accfactory is a hobby project of mine, provided as-is, with no warranty whatsoever.
+I've been running it successfully at my home, but your mileage might vary.